By Alex Raymond, RD, LD, CEDRD

 - Encourage self-care and listening to the body for cues about when to rest, eat, move, and more

 - Check in with them about body image.
 How do they feel about their bodies?
-Would it be helpful to talk to someone about body image?
+Would it be helpful to talk to someone about body image and eating disorders?

 - Encourage them to get involved in social justice movements that interest and excite them and give them experiences with people in different bodies.